digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 When upgrading a package, the package author modifies their existing package to add new functionality, such as new fields and choices.
-When the new package is uploaded to a participant with the old version, the participant ensures that the every modification to the model in the new version is a valid upgrade of the previous version.
+When the new package is uploaded to a participant with the old version, the participant ensures that every modification to the model in the new version is a valid upgrade of the previous version.

 In order to be able to automatically upgrade a contract or datatype, SCU